 Somakhya: “Well, that is interesting.
 However, in the region of the Five Caves there were niṣāda-s who had apparently not gone past the stone age until recently.
 Hence, when they would have encountered such insulators from the power lines from near the railway tracks they might have simply seen it as excellent raw material for their microlithic technology.”

 Even as they were chatting thus, Vidrum arrived and he had a load of things to show and tell.
 After quickly summarizing his visit he excitedly got into his dinosaur jaw and with much drama he pulled out the mandible from the bag in which he had placed it.
 But to his annoyance, his precious jaw was met with much laughter from Somakhya and Lootika.
 Making his irritation apparent Vidrum asked: “Why the hell should that be so funny to you guys!”
-Somakhya and Lootika smiling at each said: “That jaw which you have is indeed beautiful and even perhaps significant but it is not a dinosaur.
+Somakhya and Lootika smiling at each other said: “That jaw which you have is indeed beautiful and even perhaps significant but it is not a dinosaur.
 Rather, it is that of a decent-sized varanid lizard – a godha like the one the Tathāgata claimed to have incarnated as.”
 Vidrum felt a deep disappointment and dejectedly asked it they really meant it.
 They informed him that they were well-conversant with archosaurian anatomy and explained how it simply could not be one and was doubtless from a long dead lizard.
 However, they consoled him: “If you let us study this more closely we might have a much needed record of a fossil varanid from India.”
 Vidrum then said that he had also found some strange white, oddly shaped minute objects in the vicinity of the jaw and showed those to his friends.
 Somakhya quickly recognized them to be the vermiform dermal bones of a varanid and remarked: “Those indeed confirm your animal to be a varanid!”

 By now Vidrum was feeling the whole cave adventure to be a bit deflating and without proceeding further with his narration decided to show them his gravity knife.
 Somakhya and the girls tried it out a few times even as Vidrum told them that it certainly did not feel Chinese.
 They agreed and remarked that this was one example showcasing the ability of bhārata-s to make good stuff.
 Then he pulled out his Parsi planchette and said they should get moving to ply it.
 Having examined it closely and praised its workmanship, the four of them left for the environs of the Sarasvatī temple.
 As they were on the way to the temple Vidrum showed his friends the pamphlet he had been given by the activist of the deva-unmūlana-samiti.
 Some fine print on it caught Somakhya’s eye: “Hey!
 Look down here it says: Brought to you by the James Lawrence Skeptic Foundation.
-I am sure these activists are no volunteers but getting paid subversionists for this mleccha organization.”
+I am sure these activists are no volunteers but are getting paid to be subversionists for this mleccha organization.”
 Vidrum: “Ah! that explains how they could afford such good paper.
 Now look here is a QR code; let’s check it out.”
 Vidrum showed the webpage he had pulled up to the three.
 There was a display with images of GAṆEŚA and KUMĀRA with the legend: “Do you really think it is biologically possible for a man to get an elephant’s head via plastic surgery or have six heads and twelve hands?
 We call these things teratological monsters.”

 Lootika: “It almost seems these skeptics are in league with the pretaghoṣaka-s, much like the mleccha-marūnmattābhisaṅgati that our Hindus are generally ignorant about.”